JuliMuehl/sphere_tracer/README.md

-Basic Pathtracer Written in C supports
+Basic Pathtracer Written in C supports diffuse, microfacet and dielectric materials, homogeneous media,
-Diffuse, Microfacet and Dielectric Materials, homogeneous absorbing Media,
-NEE (Next Event Estimation) based pathspace importance sampling.
+NEE (Next Event Estimation) based pathspace importance sampling (for non participating media).
 # Dependencies
 The pathtracer itself does not use any dependencies however for the purpose of displaying the current state of the image in a window GLFW, OpenGL and GLEW are used.
 # Compiling on Linux